Rescuers Battle To Save Boy Trapped Down Afghan Well - UrduPoint

 Rescuers Battle To Save Boy Trapped Down Afghan Well

-Rescuers were desperately scrambling Thursday to reach a nine-year-old boy trapped for two days down a well in a remote southern Afghan village
+Rescuers were desperately scrambling Thursday night to reach a five-year-old boy trapped for two days down a well in a remote southern Afghan village

-Kandahar, Afghanistan, (APP - UrduPoint / Pakistan Point News - 17th Feb, 2022 ) :Rescuers were desperately scrambling Thursday to reach a nine-year-old boy trapped for two days down a well in a remote southern Afghan village.
+Shokak, Afghanistan, (APP - UrduPoint / Pakistan Point News - 17th Feb, 2022 ) :Rescuers were desperately scrambling Thursday night to reach a five-year-old boy trapped for two days down a well in a remote southern Afghan village.

 The operation in Shokak village, Zabul province, comes less than two weeks after a similar attempt to rescue a child from a Moroccan well gripped the world -- but ended with the boy found dead.

+Officials from the Taliban's newly installed government were overseeing rescue operations in Shokak, around 120 kilometres (75 miles) northeast of Kandahar, watched by hundreds of curious villagers.

-Video shared on social media -- showed a boy named as Haidar wedged in the well, able to move his arms and upper body.
+Video shared earlier on social media -- including by Taliban officials -- showed the boy, named Haidar, wedged in the well but able to move his arms and upper body.

 "Are you okay my son?" his father can be heard saying.